 Marine Environmental Sciences Consortium of Alabama

 Gardner, James; Dartnell, Peter; Sulak, Kenneth J.; Calder, Brian; and Hellequin, Laurent, "Physiography and Late Quaternary-Holocene Processes of Northeastern Gulf of Mexico Outer Continental Shelf off Mississippi and Alabama" (2001).
-Center for Coastal and Ocean Mapping.
+Gulf of Mexico Science.
 1118.